SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ===================================

-Tradition suggests that the first program in a new language should print the words "Hello, world" on the screen.
+Tradition suggests that the first program in a new language should print the words “Hello, world” on the screen.
 In Swift, this can be done in a single line:

 ..
-K&R uses "hello, world".
+K&R uses “hello, world”.
    It seems worth breaking with tradition to use proper casing.

 .. testcode:: hello-world